-In order to run the code, within the Matlab command window, change directory (using the cd command) to the \isola folder and type isola.
-This will run the main GUI file and you should get a form like the following (Fig. 1).
+In order to run the code, within the Matlab command window, change directory (i.e. using the cd command in Matlab command window) to the folder you want to run the GUI and type isola.
+This will run the main GUI file and after some initialization messages you should get a form like the following (Fig. 1).